-Let’s take a step back and answer the first question you’re probably asking—what are tonsil stones?
+Let’s take a step back and answer the first question you’re probably asking: What are tonsil stones?
 Sometimes recognized by their technical name of tonsilloliths, tonsil stones are a buildup of particles, like food, left behind in your mouth that gets stuck in your tonsils.
-Sounds pretty appetizing, right?

-These pesky little deposits may seem to appear out of nowhere, but a side effect is that tonsil stones cause bad breath.
-Since there is no real cure, unless you want to have your tonsils surgically removed, it’s important to know how to recognize and treat tonsil stones to help prevent having bad breath because of them.
+These deposits may seem to appear out of nowhere.
+They have a side effect: bad breath.
+Tonsil stones have no real cure, unless you want to have your tonsils surgically removed, so it’s important to know how to recognize and treat tonsil stones to help prevent bad breath.

 - Difficulty swallowing